BenjaminTornberg/Ray-Tracing-in-Rust/README.md

-# Ray-Tracing-in-Rust
+# Ray Tracing in Rust
+#### _A Mediocre Raytracer_

-A ray tracer based off of Ray Tracing in One Weekend written entirely in rust
+A ray tracer made entirely in rust, based off of the book Ray Tracing in One Weekend with some add ons and 'improvements'.

-# Added-Features
-  Threading;
-  Triangles;
+- Render scenes and object... eventually
+- See beautiful renders... at the cost of your computer
+- ✨Math✨

+## Features

+- Built in objects (spheres, axis rect, triangles)
-  Obj file support;
+- Obj file support
+- Materials (Lambertian, Metal, Dielectric, etc.)
+- Textures (Image, perlin, checkered, etc.)
+- Threading
+- Bvh

+## Installation

+Figured it out yourself

+## License

+MIT

+**Plagerized Software, Hell Yeah!**